-A student wishing to take a preliminary exam must sign up with the Graduate Program Assistant at least one month prior to the administration of the exam.
+A student wishing to earn a preliminary point must sign up with the Graduate Program Assistant at least one month prior to the end of the class.
 Students who cannot take the exam as planned should give notice of withdrawal at least one week prior to the exam.